ghostbsd/documentation/source/user/installation-guide/full-disk-installation.md

 * Entering the computer's BIOS or UEFI interface and selecting the flash drive.
 * Pressing a designated key to choose the boot device and selecting the flash drive.

-The keys to enter the BOIS or UEFI interface or select boot devices vary between motherboards.
+The keys to enter the BIOS or UEFI interface or select boot devices vary between motherboards.
 The proper key may be displayed during the boot process and is often *Del*, *Esc*, or *F1* through *F12*.

 If the computer boots into an existing OS, it may mean: